211115-jwa/p1-trms-RaquelCode/README.md

 # Tuition Reimbursement Management System

-The goal of this project is to work with Agile methodology, testing (unit, integration, and e2e), and front end technologies.
+<p>The goal of this project is to work with Agile methodology, testing (unit, integration, and e2e), and front end technologies.

 The purpose of TRMS is to provide a system that encourages quality knowledge growth relevant to an individual’s expertise.
 In order to access the TRMS all employees have the ability to log in and out.
 Each employee is allowed to claim up to $1000 in tuition reimbursement a year.
 Event types have different standard reimbursement coverage: University Courses 80%, Seminars 60%, Certification Preparation Classes 75%, Certification 100%, Technical Training 90%, Other 30%.
 All Employees must complete the Tuition Reimbursement form one week prior to the start of the event.
 This form must collect: basic employee information; date, time, location, description, cost, grading format, and type of event.
 Grading formats are pulled from a reference table.
 Tuition Reimbursement form is assigned Pending Approval by Supervisor immediately upon submission of form (unless applicant is a supervisor, manager or the Benefits Coordinator -- BenCo).
-After the supervisor approves a claim the Tuition Reimbursement form is assigned Pending Approval by Manager and after the manager approves a claim it is assigned Pending Approval by BenCo.
+After the supervisor approves a claim the Tuition Reimbursement form is assigned Pending Approval by Manager and after the manager approves a claim it is assigned Pending Approval by BenCo.</p>

 # Technologies Used

-AWS RDS PostgreSQL 12
+<li> AWS RDS PostgreSQL 12 </li>
-Java 8
+<li> Java 8 </li>
-JUnit 5
+<li> JUnit 5 </li>
-Mockito 4
+<li> Mockito 4 </li>
-Cucumber 7
+<li> Cucumber 7</li>
-Selenium 4
+<li> Selenium 4</li>
-HTML 5 with CSS
+<li> HTML 5 with CSS </li>
-JavaScript EMCA 6
+<li> JavaScript EMCA 6 </li>

 # Features

 List of features ready and TODOs for future development

-Employees can Log In and Out
+<li>Employees can Log In and Out</li>
-Supervisors can Log In and Out
+<li>Supervisors can Log In and Out</li>
-All TRMS Reimbursement Requests can be viewed Employees can view Their Own submitted TRMS Reimbursement Requests Supervisors can view Their Own submitted TRMS Reimbursement Requests Supervisors can view The TRMS Reimbursement Requests They need to Approve/Deny DAO JUnit tests are successful
+<li>All TRMS Reimbursement Requests can be viewed</li>
+<li>Employees can view Their Own submitted TRMS Reimbursement Requests</li>
+<li>Supervisors can view Their Own submitted TRMS Reimbursement Requests</li>
+<li>Supervisors can view The TRMS Reimbursement Requests They need to Approve/Deny</li>
+<li>DAO JUnit tests are successful</li>
-Service JUnit/Mockito tests are successful
+<li>Service JUnit/Mockito tests are successful</li>
 To-do list:

-As an Employee I can submit a TRMS Reimbursement Request As a Supervisor I can Approve/Deny a TRMS Reimbursement Request Get Cucumber/Selenium tests running successfully
+<li>As an Employee I can submit a TRMS Reimbursement Request</li>
+<li>As a Supervisor I can Approve/Deny a TRMS Reimbursement Request</li>
+<li>Get Cucumber/Selenium tests running successfully</li>

 # Getting Started

 (include git clone command) (include all environment setup steps)